VILLASframework/documentation/docs/node/hooks/shift_seq.md

 # Shift Sequence Numbers

-The `shift_seq` hook is designed to modify the sequence number of samples.
+The `shift_seq` hook is designed to modify the sequence number of samples with an offset.

 ## Implementation